skip to Main Content

 • Complete any safety or training course by an NRA or state certified trainer

-• Complete a law enforcement based safety or training course
+• Complete a law enforcement-based safety or training course

 • Have held a prior Virginia concealed carry permit